- Home /

 We know that data security is important to us all.
 When we receive personal information, we take steps to ensure that it is stored securely, both physically and electronically, in accordance with the internal policies that we have in place for the effective and secure processing of your personal information.

-We will keep your case file for 6 years after your case closes (or 3 years if we did not go on to fully investigate your case or if we transferred your case to another organisation).
-Paper documents sent by post are destroyed 6 months after the date they are scanned into our system.
+We will keep your case file for six years after your case closes – or three years if we did not go on to fully investigate your case, or if we transferred your case to another organisation.
+Paper documents sent by post are destroyed six months after the date they are scanned into our system.

 We also have procedures in place to deal with any suspected personal data breach and will notify the data subject and any applicable regulator of a breach where we are legally required to do so.